 The Adirondack Park State Land Master Plan

-The Adirondack Park State Land Master Plan (SLMP), the document that has guided the management of the Adirondack Forest Preserve (constitutionally protected state lands) for 50 years, states that, “the protection and preservation of the natural resources of the state lands within the Park must be paramount.”
+The Adirondack Park State Land Master Plan (SLMP), which has guided the management of the Adirondack Forest Preserve (constitutionally protected state lands) for 50 years, states that “the protection and preservation of the natural resources of the state lands within the Park must be paramount.”

 Adirondack Park Agency - About the SLMP